santa-dev/santa-sim/README.md

 [![wercker status](https://app.wercker.com/status/0fa06c11d47c043962dfb79cbe7a9c45/s/ "wercker status")](https://app.wercker.com/project/byKey/0fa06c11d47c043962dfb79cbe7a9c45)

-In this readme file a rather general overview about the software and its usage is presented.
-For more detailed information please consult [the documentation page](https://github.com/santa-dev/santa-sim/wiki/Documentation).
+This readme file provides a general overview about the software and its usage.
+For more detailed information please consult [the documentation page](https://github.com/santa-dev/santa-sim/wiki/Documentation) of the wiki page.

 ## Usage

 You need to have java 8 installed in order to use SANTA.
 A pre-built jar executable file is located in the folder 'dist'.
 The parameters defining the simulation are introduced in a simulation xml file.
-Examples of such files are in the folder 'examples'.
+Examples of such files are locaded in the folder 'examples'.

 In order to invoke the software run the following command
 ```{r, engine='bash', invoke santa}